kelvinsjk/mathlify/sites/kelvinsoh/src/blog/2024-01-29-simplification.md

 - Combines `Numeral`s such that there are at most one `Numeral` in a `Sum`.
 - Nested sums are flattened.

+## Product

+- Combines `Numeral`s to become a `coeff` at the start of the product
+- Nested products are flattened

 ## Expression

 The `Expression` class allow us to modify the underlying type

+- Any `Bracket` class are changed to the underlying type.
 - An empty `Sum` will be changed to a `Numeral` of 0.
 - A singleton `Sum` will be changed to the underlying type.
+- An empty `Product` will be changed to a `Numeral` of its `coeff`
-- Any `Bracket` class are changed to the underlying type.
+- A product with a single factor and `coeff` of 1 will be changed to the underlying type